 top of page

-Mixing Metals
+Mixing It Up With Metals

 To mix or not to mix?
 It may not be the million dollar question, but it's an important question we ask ourselves in our studio all the time.
 Here at Tyler Interiors, we are big fans of mixing metals within hard finishes and furnishings, but we understand it isn't for everyone.
 Some people prefer consistency with a uniform finish throughout a space, while others prefer to mix and match.
 If mixing finishes brings a mix of emotions, we're here to provide a few tried and true tips to help get you over the hump.

 Tip #1: Select two or three complimentary finishes, but no more than three.
 For beginners, selecting two finishes helps ease one into the transition.
-The key is to keep the coloration of the finishes consistent.
+The key is to keep the tone of the finishes consistent.
 Not all golds appear the same; therefore, ordering or purchasing samples to see them in person is a must.

 PLAZA MIDWOOD PROJECT | PHOTO: LAURA SUMRAK